Back to Top

 IX.
 Monitoring and Modifying the Religious Accommodation

-A. Because circumstances may change, the Faculty Member or Authorized Employee should check on the ongoing effectiveness of Religious Accommodations through ongoing communication with the Student.
+A. Because circumstances may change, the CDEIO, Faculty Member or Authorized Employee should check on the ongoing effectiveness of Religious Accommodations through ongoing communication with the Student, however, it is also the Student’s responsibility to communicate any concerns about the accommodation promptly to the CDEIO, Faculty Member or Authorized Employee.

 B. Religious Accommodations remain in effect through the date included in the written decision, unless the Student is notified by the College of a change in writing.